Gamefist/Skuddbot-v2-wiki/Minigames/free-for-all.md

 The game will auto-start if:
 * The entrants, since the last reminder, haven't increased.
 * The game has been outstanding for at least 12 hours.

+When the fight is auto-started, the fight is marked as auto-started by bot.
 {% hint style="info" %}
 For more information about enabling [minigame reminders](/Features/user-settings.md#minigame-reminders), view the [user settings](/Features/user-settings.md) article.
 {% endhint %}